Metacor/Minecraft-Speedrun-Guide/readme.md

 **Stronghold**
 * Blind Travel: Memorize the general Coordinates for both the First and Second Ring
-* Triangulation: Quickly and accurately turn 90°, and consistently travel 17.5 Blocks
+* Triangulation: Quickly and accurately turn 90°, and be able to consistently travel 17.5 Blocks
 * Stronghold Navigation: Complete a lot of Stronghold trial runs, starting from random positions

 **The End**